Alridge-2403164/Alridge-2403164.github.io/_projects/limo robot nav & map/index.md

 **Robot Requirements**: Arena environment must be able to be mapped and is sufficiently traversable by provided Limo Robot of dimensions 320mm x 220mm.

+---

+## Designing the Environment
+**Drafting Layouts**: Utilizing CAD software such as 3DSolidWorks to create possible layouts and come up with features as obstacles.
+This layout closely mirrors the theme of Changi Airport Terminal 2 and its iconic feature, the Holographic Waterfall.

+{% include image-gallery.html images="Assem arena desgin final.JPG" height="400" %}
+            *The selected layout design for the simulated environment*